merzann/english-level-test/README.md

 ## Usage

-Ensure you have Python installed.
-This application requires Python 3.6 or later.
+- Ensure you have Python installed.
+This application requires `Python 3.6` or later.
+- Install the dependencies: `pip install -r requirements.txt`
-Run the script and follow the instructions to complete the quiz.
+- Run the script and follow the instructions to complete the quiz.
 The application will guide you through a series of questions to determine your English proficiency level.
 Results are saved in `results.json`.
-Use Google Chrome or Mozilla Firefox.
+- Use Google Chrome or Mozilla Firefox.
 The mockup terminal does not work correctly in Safari.

 ## Contributing

-Please fork the repository and submit pull requests.
+- Fork the repository
+- Create a new branch (`git checkout -b feature-branch`)
+- Commit your changes (`git commit -am 'Add new feature`)
+- Push to the branch (`git push origin feature-branch`)
+- Create a new Pull Request

 ## Acknowledgement